 - Art therapy

-Family therapy: In order to help those closest to the individuals who seek care at Pocono Mountain Recovery, family therapy sessions are available on an as-needed basis.
+Family therapy: In order to help those closest to the individuals who seek care at our addiction rehab center, family therapy sessions are available on an as-needed basis.
 When requested or deemed clinically necessary, a patient’s primary counselor and Pocono Mountain Recovery’s family coordinator can schedule a family session so that patients and those they care about can come together as a united front against opioid addiction.

-Family Program: In addition to family therapy sessions, Pocono Mountain Recovery is proud to offer a Saturday family program for the friends and family members of the individuals who seek care at this center.
+Family Program: In addition to family therapy sessions, our rehab center is proud to offer a Saturday family program for the friends and family members of the individuals who seek care at this center.
 Psychoeducational groups are held in the morning and in the afternoon following lunch.
 While partaking in these groups, patients’ loved ones can come to understand what the person they care about has been going through, and receive the education and resources needed to effectively help their loved one defeat an addiction to opioids.

-The inclusion or exclusion of any of the above treatment methods within a patient’s treatment plan will be based solely on the individual’s needs and treatment requirements.
-If during the course of treatment the patient’s needs change, Pocono Mountain Recovery staff can revised the plan so that the individual is able to reap every advantage to receiving treatment at this center.
+The inclusion or exclusion of any of the above rehab methods within a patient’s treatment plan will be based solely on the individual’s needs and treatment requirements.
+If during the course of rehab the patient’s needs change, Pocono Mountain Recovery staff can revised the plan so that the individual is able to reap every advantage to receiving treatment at this center.

 As a means of truly helping people break free from the grips of an addiction to opioids, we ensure that each person who receives care at our center leaves us with a detailed discharge plan to support his or her efforts at maintaining recovery success.
 In some cases, a discharge plan may include a recommendation to this center’s partial hospitalization program (PHP), intensive outpatient program (IOP), or other less intensive treatment option.
 In other cases, patients’ discharge plans will identify other resources that will help them to make continued strides toward their recovery goals.

-If you feel that you or your loved one would benefit from the all-encompassing care that is available at Pocono Mountain Recovery Center, feel free to contact us at your convenience.
+If you feel that you or your loved one would benefit from the all-encompassing care that is available at our rehab center, feel free to contact us at your convenience.
 Out staff welcomes the opportunity to speak with you about our treatment, and can begin the admissions process over the phone, today.